intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 ### **1.1 Setup for CDH**

 We have tested on CDH 5.X.
-CDH 6.X is not supported
+CDH 6.X is not supported.
+If your CDH cluster has installed Spark, the CDH's spark will be conflicted with pyspark installed by pip in next section.
+So before running analytics-zoo, you should unset the spark related environment variables.
+You can use `env | grep SPARK` to find all the spark environment variables.
+CDH cluster's `HADOOP_CONF_DIR` which should be set in upon section is `/etc/hadoop/conf`.

 ---
 ### **2. YARN Client Mode**